About | Nominations | Selection Committee | Previous Recipients

 - Impact of service to the community's history, development or culture;

-- Achievements that have brought honor and distiction to the City of Round Rock.
+- Achievements that have brought honor and distinction to the City of Round Rock.

 Local Legends are selected by a volunteer committee appointed by the HPC.
 The Committee is responsible for reviewing allications and assisting with the award processes.
-Appointments are made in early summer; please contact the Planning & Development Services Department at 512-218-5428 for an application.
+Appointments are made in early summer; please contact the Planning & Development Services Department at 512-218-5428 for a selection committee application.

-each year's Local Legends are selected late summer, but nominations for future awards are accepted year-round.
-If you would like to nominate someone to be honored as a Local Legend, please complete a nomination form and send to the address below, or email to email@example.com.
+Each year's Local Legends are selected late summer, but nominations for future awards are accepted year-round.
+If you would like to nominate someone to be honored as a Local Legend, please complete a nomination form (formats: Word, pdf) and email to [email protected], or print and mail to: